Sezgisel-Egitim/computational-biology/README.md

 # computational-biology
-* Code of online Computational Biology lectures that I give on youtube
+* Codes of online Computational Biology lectures that I give on youtube